 Read more about our range of products below or on the individual products pages.

 If you want more information about a local partner in your area, please contact us on firstname.lastname@example.org

 The WM-E Series operates fully automatically and is equipped with one of the world’s most efficient and robust energy recovery systems for small-scale desalination units.
 Energy recovery is a technique that minimizes the amount of energy used to produce fresh water.
 This energy-efficient technique reduces running costs by as much as 70 %.

-The WM B-series are without energy recovery and will occasionally require manual control of membrane pressure.
-However still extremely high quality and used where energy cost is low.
+The WM-B Series will occasionally require manual control of membrane pressure, and these desalination units operate without energy recovery systems.
+However, the watermakers are still of extremely high quality and used where energy costs are low.

 Desalination units purifies salt/sea or brackish water into high quality drinking water using the Reverse Osmosis (RO) process.
 Salt water RO is a separation process, using high pressure to force salt/sea water through a membrane that retains all salts and other dissolved and suspended matters on one side and allows only pure water to pass to the other side without the use of chemicals of any kind.

 The RO method has been known and recognised for many years and is commonly used in desalination plants for public water supply, in hotels, hospitals and on ships.

 Our Watermakers can mainly be used in coastal areas and on islands where normal sources of fresh water are limited and/or of bad quality.
 The unit is not only suited for private homeowners but can also be used in hospitals and health clinics and for remote communities.
 It is also ideal for commercial use such as in small hotels, restaurants, camper parks, marinas, yacht clubs, island settlements and resorts, etc.